ps222nq/1DV610A4/README.md

-# Login_1DV608
+# 1DV610 Assignment 4
-Interface repository for 1DV608 assignment 2 and 4
+Repository for assignment 4 in the 1DV610 Software Quality course at Linnaeus University